EthanCai/programming-learning-notes/projects-part-1.md

     - [ASP.NET Boilerplate](https://github.com/aspnetboilerplate/aspnetboilerplate) - A starting point for new modern ASP.NET MVC web applications with best practices and most popular tools.
 - [ASP.net Web API 2](http://www.asp.net/web-api): ASP.NET Web API is a framework that makes it easy to build HTTP services that reach a broad range of clients, including browsers and mobile devices.
 ASP.NET Web API is an ideal platform for building RESTful applications on the .NET Framework.
     - [WebAPI Contrib](https://github.com/WebApiContrib/WebAPIContrib) - Collection of open source projects to help improve your work with ASP.NET Web API
-- [Orleans](https://github.com/dotnet/orleans): Orleans is a framework that provides a straightforward approach to building distributed high-scale computing applications, without the need to learn and apply complex concurrency or other scaling patterns.
+- [.NET: Orleans](https://github.com/dotnet/orleans): Orleans is a framework that provides a straightforward approach to building distributed high-scale computing applications, without the need to learn and apply complex concurrency or other scaling patterns.
-- [ServiceStack](https://github.com/ServiceStack/ServiceStack): Simple, Fast, Versatile and full-featured Services Framework
+- [.NET: ServiceStack](https://github.com/ServiceStack/ServiceStack): Simple, Fast, Versatile and full-featured Services Framework
-- [NancyFx](http://nancyfx.org/): Lightweight, low-ceremony, framework for building HTTP based services on .Net and Mono
+- [.NET: NancyFx](http://nancyfx.org/): Lightweight, low-ceremony, framework for building HTTP based services on .Net and Mono
-- [ReactJS.NET](http://reactjs.net/): ReactJS.NET makes it easier to use Facebook's React and JSX from C# and other .NET languages, focusing specifically on ASP.NET MVC (although it also works in other environments).
+- [.NET: ReactJS.NET](http://reactjs.net/): ReactJS.NET makes it easier to use Facebook's React and JSX from C# and other .NET languages, focusing specifically on ASP.NET MVC (although it also works in other environments).
 It assumes you already have some basic knowledge about React.
 It is cross-platform and can run on Linux via Mono.
 Now with support for ASP.NET 5 Beta!

-**Java**

-- [Spring Framework](http://spring.io/projects): The Spring Framework provides a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.
+- [Java: Spring Framework](http://spring.io/projects): The Spring Framework provides a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.
     - [jHipster](https://jhipster.github.io/): Open Source application generator for creating Spring Boot + AngularJS projects in seconds

 ## Template Engine

-- [RazorEngine](https://github.com/Antaris/RazorEngine): Open source templating engine based on Microsoft's Razor parsing engine
+- [.NET: RazorEngine](https://github.com/Antaris/RazorEngine): Open source templating engine based on Microsoft's Razor parsing engine
-- [Nustache](https://github.com/jdiamond/Nustache): Logic-less templates for .NET
+- [.NET: Nustache](https://github.com/jdiamond/Nustache): Logic-less templates for .NET
-- [dotliquid](http://dotliquidmarkup.org/): a templating system ported to the .net framework from Ruby’s Liquid Markup.
+- [.NET: dotliquid](http://dotliquidmarkup.org/): a templating system ported to the .net framework from Ruby’s Liquid Markup.
-- [StringTemplate](http://www.stringtemplate.org/): StringTemplate is a java template engine (with ports for C#, JavaScript, Python) for generating source code, web pages, emails, or any other formatted text output.
+- [.NET: StringTemplate](http://www.stringtemplate.org/): StringTemplate is a java template engine (with ports for C#, JavaScript, Python) for generating source code, web pages, emails, or any other formatted text output.
 StringTemplate is particularly good at code generators, multiple site skins, and internationalization / localization.
 StringTemplate also powers ANTLR.

 ## Web Servers & Hosts